sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 Now, when we create a service, no token is created automatically.
 This also means that we no longer need a secret resource to hold our token.
 So, secret resource is also not created.
 If we want to generate a token, we need to run the command ourself `kubectl create token my-service-account-q`.
 This will print a token on the terminal.
 This token has all the security features we listed above.

 As there is no secrets object created, the way kubernetes associated service and secret object as volume to a pod has also changed.
 Instead kubernetes now creates tokens on the fly.
 When we create a new pod, kubernetes will make a API request to TokenRequestAPI to get a fresh token.
 This token is then mounted as a volume to the Pod, just like we discussed in the Old way.

+---
+## Resource Limits

+When you run a container on just docker without using kubernetes, containers do not have any resource limits on them.
+This is the default behaviour of containers.
+You can however specify the resource limit on the container when you

+By default, a container runnin